-Electricity prices on the spot markets at the beginning of 2021 were significantly above the prior-year level.
-The price spread between 2020 and 2021 increased month by month.
+Electricity prices on the spot markets at the beginning of 2022 were also significantly above the prior-year level.
+The price spread between 2021 and 2022 increased month by month.
+Spot electricity prices also reached a historic high at the end of August and only started resembling the prior-year trend in the fourth quarter.
 The spot markets continue to depend on the weather and are volatile.
-Feed-ins from renewable energies, temperature-related fluctuations and the electricity consumption behavior of consumers are strong indicators here.
+Feed-ins from renewable energies and conventional European power plants, temperature-related fluctuations and the electricity consumption behavior of consumers are strong indicators here.